webringapps/webringapps.github.io/content/_index.md

 title: Home
 date: 2017-10-10T08:00:00.000Z
 meta:
-  title: WeBringApps - digital agency for successfull solutions
+  title: Software development agency for successfull solutions
   keywords: software development,app development, web development, project management
   description: WeBringApps is a digital agency focused to deliver a successfull web and mobile apps that our clients will love.
 Our team of dedicated and fully responsible engineers is capable to deliver any kind of solution.
 No challenge is unureachable.
 h1: WeBringApps - successful software solutions
-subtitle: Complex and challenging goals that we make simple
+subtitle: We make software development simple
 slider:

 - title: Web app development